 Wave action on coastal structures

 This course is designed for those who need to be able to anticipate and/or predict the response of coastal structures to wave action.
+It teaches the theory and methods necessary for delivering alternative solutions to coastal problems.

 Attendees will gain a thorough understanding of a range of coastal structures, and improve their knowledge of wave characteristics.
 It will introduce the EurOtop manual and present established and new techniques to predict wave overtopping at seawalls, flood embankments, breakwaters and other shoreline structures.